 A normal lung shows matched ventilation and perfusion — wherever air reaches, blood follows.
 The scan distinguishes between several patterns:

-- Matched defects — both ventilation and perfusion are reduced in the same area (often pneumonia, COPD, or an area of consolidation).
-Usually not from pulmonary embolism.
+- Matched defects — both ventilation and perfusion are reduced in the same area; several lung conditions can produce this pattern.

 - Mismatched defects — perfusion is reduced but ventilation is preserved.
 This is the classic finding of pulmonary embolism.